ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 In the typescript course, we build further on Node.js and NPM.
 We did an exercise about School management where we used OO-programming and CRUD in typescript.
 This was pretty challenging but with each other help, we managed to get the final assessment done.

 ##### Angular:
-Angular was the last Frontend Course.
+Angular was the last frontend course.
 This helped us to quickly create a frontend that is connected to a backend project.
 Here, we went more in-depth on the SPA framework and how different components interact with each other.

 ### Soft Skills
 Besides sharpening our technical skills we worked on our soft skills as well.
-In the 2 day session 'Essentials Of Communication' we learned how to present ourselves by means of role playing games and cases that reflect real world scenarios.
+In the 2 day session 'Essentials of Communication' we learned how to present ourselves by means of role playing games and cases that reflect real world scenarios.

 After an additional 'Brand Yourself' session we were ready to prove and present ourselves as worthy consultants against the management of Ordina.
 All these techniques are also useful in the Agile & Scrum methodologies where we learned the importance of being prepared for change.

 ### DevCase
-In the second month of the kickstarter traject we were assigned to develop an event planner.
+In the second month of the kickstarter trajectory we were assigned to develop an event planner.
 The purpose was to have more of an overview and control of the upcoming JWorks events.
 In short, JWorks employees can create and approve events depending on their rights.
 In addition, a weekly digest of the events is sent to the Telegram JWorks group and a bot is made available with some defined commands.